dojo/framework/docs/en/stores/supplemental.md

 });
 ```

+The `result` implements the `ProcessResult` interface to provide information about the changes applied to the store and provide access to that store.

+-   `executor` allows additional processes to run against the store
+-   `store` a reference to the store
+-   `operations` a list of applied operations
+-   `undoOperations` a list of operations that can be used to reverse the applied operations
+-   `apply()` the apply method from the store
+-   `payload` the provided payload
+-   `id` the id used to name the process

 # Process Lifecycle

 A Process has an execution lifecycle that defines the flow of the behavior being defined.